 WE’D ALREADY DONE THE WHOLE LUGGING-THE-CAR SEAT-OUT-OF-THE-TAXI-CHECKING-IT-IN-AND-CLAIMING-IT-AT-BAGGAGE-CLAIM CRAP.
 JUST THE THOUGHT OF DOING THAT WITH TWO CAR SEATS MADE ME ALMOST WANT TO CANCEL MY TICKET!

 HAVE YOUR LUGGAGE PACKED 2 DAYS PRIOR TO TRAVEL

 I know this may be hard to do, but try your utmost to confine your belongings to ONE check-in piece.
-Also, you’re allowed one carry-on and one personal item, but that doesn’t mean you should.
+Also, you’re allowed to take one carry-on and one personal item, but that doesn’t mean you should.
 Don’t be stuck juggling your kids and your luggage as you board and deplane.
 It sucks.
-We just had my bag, the kids’ diaper bag, and my husband’s camera bag with his equipment, plus our double stroller, which we checked in at the gate.
+We just had my bag, the kids’ diaper bag, and my husband’s camera bag with his equipment, plus our double stroller, which we had checked in at the gate.

 HAVE A CAR SEAT PLAN

 We’d already done the whole lugging-the-car seat-out-of-the-taxi-checking-it-in-and-claiming-it-at-baggage-claim crap.
 Just the thought of doing that with two car seats made me almost want to cancel my ticket!
 If you’re late to baggage claim, your car seats will be taken off the carousel and you get the fun task of hunting them down at the claim office…fun!
 And you can’t leave the airport without them.
 Oh yeah, and remember you have two possibly crying, definitely cranky, hungry kids with you?

 - Buddy up with a mom or dad friend who already has car seats and arrange for a ride to the airport.